siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 000 Foreword.md

   organization itself.
 - The third chapter asks what a pattern is and what it means to encode one without copying it.
+- The fourth chapter argues that finite recognition proceeds by estimate before it ever reaches exactness.
-- Later chapters can ask how error, novelty, and imitation belong to the same field, and what kind of self must exist to recognize anything at all.
+- Later chapters can ask how error, novelty, imitation, and shared recognition belong to the same field, and what kind of self must exist to recognize anything at all.

 This is not a final definition of truth.
 It is an attempt to stand where truth actually first becomes available: in encounter, retention, and recognition.